 2010 Bowman Chrome Draft Parallels: Bowman Chrome Refractor, Blue Refractor /199, Gold Refractor /50, Orange Refractor /25, Red Refractor /5, SuperFractor 1/1, Printing Plates /4

-His name is in the bottom left, team logo in the bottom right and his autograph is placed at the center bottom… great looking card at high-end parallels (the blue refractor above is mouth-watering).
+His name is in the bottom left, the team logo in the bottom right, and his autograph is placed at the center bottom… great looking at the card at high-end parallels (the blue refractor above is mouth-watering).

 2013 Topps Chrome Parallels: Base Refractors /499, Blue /199, Black /100, Sepia /75, Gold /50, Red /25, Camo /15, Atomic /10, Pink /5, SuperFractor 1/1, Printing Plates 1/1